 Black Plaid Door Mat found HERE.

 Quick note + PRICE.
 A true german smear uses a sand mixture (mortar) to cover the brick while a whitewash uses a thinned-out paint mixture to cover the brick exterior.
 Since I love a thick, slathered brick I opted for the German Smear.
 Also, a whitewash application requires maintenance since exterior painted surfaces always weathers and fades.
 And since I wanted a “1 and done” job, a true German Smear was our best option.
 It was slightly the pricier option.
 I requested multiple bids to gauge how expensive this project would be.
 I entertained the idea for a hot second to do it ourselves. haha.
 The price range for JUST the german smear was $4500-$10,000.
 I went on our local FB city group and researched all the information I could find on “masons” and “mortar work”.
 I read reviews and eventually decided to hire Mario.
-For our 4000 sq ft home, we paid $4800.
 He was PHENOMENAL to work with and the most kind worker I’ve dealt with.
+And his pricing is super reasonable!
 And after hiring A LOT of locals over the last year to help us in our home renovations, that’s saying a lot about him.
 He doesn’t know that I blog, but if you’re needing any type of brickwork, email me and I’ll send you his phone #!
 UPDATE: Ton’s of emails from y’all, here’s Mario’s # 972-838-5592.

 Moving on to the german smear project.
 We really weren’t thrilled with the brick color on the house.
 It was very brown.
 And what we didn’t like even more was that the mortar wasn’t a nice bright color, which would have made it look much better, rather a greyish- brown color, so it just looked blah.
 I think the brick/mortar made it look like a much much older home, even though it’s only a few years old.
 We did a lot of research into changing the mortar color, painting brick, lime washes, but fell in love with the look of a german smear.
 Basically mortar is spread into the existing mortar lines and then on to the brick.
 You can have it as light or heavy as you like.
 Since we didn’t like the brick color, we wanted a lot of coverage.
 We worked with the crew manager for a few minutes until everyone understood the look and style we were going for.
 When they came over the first morning, they also did some samples on the wall to let us choose how yellow or white to go with the mortar.
 Originally we had thought more color in the mortar would look good because the white looked so bright in the sun.
 We had them start, so they did a good section of the back of the house…. and we hated it!
 It looked super super yellow.
 I thought we had destroyed our house!